johnsonfoo/java-columnar-database/README.md

 java -jar target/java-columnar-database-1.0-SNAPSHOT.jar -m <enter matriculation number> -d
 ```

-6. The application will create a new output CSV file `ScanResultMainMemory.csv` after running step 4
+6. The application will create a new output CSV file `ScanResult.csv` after running step 4 or
-   and `ScanResultDisk.csv` after running step 5.
-Both output CSV files are identical.
+   running step 5.

 7. Javadoc for the application can be viewed by running the following command: